Mallaig and the Road to the Isles

 Arisaig Marine runs cruises giving you between 2 and 5 hours ashore on the islands of Eigg, Muck and Rum.
 The MV Sheerwater operates daily timetables from late April until late September, departing Arisaig at 11am.
 Tel: 01687 450224.
 The harbour office also contains a tea room, showers, toilets, shop and a laundrette.

 The Land, Sea and Islands Centre was opened in 1999 in what used to be an old smiddy in the middle of the village.
 The Centre includes a viewing room overlooking the Small Isles, a souvenir shop, artefacts on crofting and fishing, a rebuilt forge, wildlife exhibitions and information about wartime activities in the village when Arisaig House and other buildings in this area were used as by the SOE (Special Operations Executive) during the Second World War.
 You will also find out about Bonnie Prince Charlie, the Warrior Queen and local legends.
-Admission is free for 2012 (donations are welcome).
-Opening times this summer are Monday - Friday 10:00 - 18:00, and Saturday 10:00 - 16:00.
+Admission is free (donations are welcome).
+Opening times for the summer are Monday - Saturday 10:00 - 18:00, and Sunday 11:00 - 17:00.
+Reduced opening times in winter.
 Telephone 01687 450771.

 Astley Hall has a varied programme of events thoughout the year including music, drama and special events.

-The Arisaig Highland Games take place in July each year.
+The Arisaig Highland Games take place on the last Wednesday in July each year.

 The beach at Camusdarach was featured in the BBC TV series 'Monarch of the Glen' and in the film 'Local Hero'.
 Now licensed for weddings, so you can get married on the beach!